MonadWizard/django_reseal_OLXclone_project/README.md

-add product's all url to html template
+add slug to product_list for allocate specific product  to product_details